 There are so many college football gameday rituals to explore, and as football season gets started this year, perhaps you and your family can create some of your own new rituals to accompany your Saturday morning and afternoon football viewings.
 These rituals and traditions are so important to keep people together, to keep the spirit of each team and each college alive, and they can be the doorways through which various classes of the same college can connect and relive their times away at school.
 There’s something to be said when the class of 1980 has similar experiences to the class of 2016, and it’s exciting when those older generations can return to a campus and find traditions still living on, after they’ve graduated and grown up.

-At the end of the day, football is a game, but it provides a chance for everyone to come together and spend time bonding over something they all love.
+Football may be just a game, but it provides a chance for everyone to come together and spend time bonding over something they all love.